SovereignCloudStack/standards/Decisions/scs-0011-v1-status-page-create-decision.md

 # Introduction

 Creating and maintaining IaaS is a complex task.
-Operators can be supported by presenting the status of all possible parts of the serving infrastructure.
-Whether a service is not reachable or the used hardware is having an outage we want operators to be easily informed by using a "Status Page" application.
+Any kind of consumer (e.g. operators, cutsomers) can be supported by presenting the status of all possible parts of the serving infrastructure.
+Whether a service is not reachable or the used hardware is having an outage we want the consumers to be easily informed by using a "Status Page" application.
 The need for a "Status Page" came up early in Team OPS and the requirements a "Status Page" application has to fulfill were defined and written down on 2022-06-02 [see](https://github.com/SovereignCloudStack/issues/issues/123).